Owner admin drag benchmark: where offshore support creates help first

 How to apply it

 Run a 7-day task audit before hiring.
-Score each candidate task for frequency, clarity, risk, and reviewability.
-The highest-scoring tasks become the first 30-day lane; high-risk tasks become drafts, summaries, or escalation notes until the assistant has enough context.
+Score each candidate task for frequency, clear rules, risk, and reviewability.
+The highest-scoring tasks become the first 30-day lane; risky tasks become drafts, summaries, or escalation notes until the assistant has enough context.

 Use a daily update and weekly sample review rather than live monitoring.
 That keeps the management cost lower than the hours reclaimed.